 Young Adult Advisory Delegates (YAADs) and Theological Student Advisory Delegates (TSADSs) are seated with the commissioners from their presbytery in the plenary hall.
 Missionary Advisory Delegates (MADs) and Ecumenical Advisory Delegates (EADs) have assigned seating in the commissioner/advisory delegate area

 Where & When

-Most assembly meetings will be held at the America’s Center in downtown St. Louis, Missouri, or in one of the nearby hotels.
+Most assembly meetings will be held at the Baltimore Convention Center in downtown Baltimore, Maryland or in one of the nearby hotels.

-Most commissioners will travel to St. Louis on Friday, and assembly registration opens that day.
+Most commissioners will travel to Baltimore on Friday, and assembly registration opens that day.

-The presbytery’s Committee on Local Arrangements (COLA) invites all assembly participants to its Meet Me in St. Louis reception, scheduled for Friday, June 15, from 5:00 – 8:00 p.m. in the Hilton Inner Harbor Hotel (attached to the convention center) There are a variety of other optional activities on Friday, including a Juneteenth Celebration at 4:00 pm.
+The presbytery’s Committee on Local Arrangements (COLA) invites all assembly participants to its welcome reception, scheduled for Friday, June 19, from 5:00 – 8:00 p.m. in the Hilton Inner Harbor Hotel (attached to the convention center) There are a variety of other optional activities on Friday, including a Juneteenth Celebration at 4:00 pm.
 Review the Schedule of Events for more information.